musembidavid/flappy-boy/README.md

-# flappy-boy
-basically flappy bird but a different name
+# glitched out flappy bird
-🧐
+hope you like it this took me 2 days to finish